ucdavisdatalab/Spatial_SQL/README.md

 # Concepts

 ## What is a database?
+A database is a set of data in tables that are related to each other in some way.
+That's it.
+It's just a collection of tables.

+Generally each table can be connected to another table by a column that both tables have that store the information to match up the rows.
+This column is called a **key**.
+A key commonly used on campus is your student or employee ID number.

 You already use a database if you've done GIS.
+A shapefile is essentially just a fancy a table.

 ## What is a Spatial Database?
 A spatial database is just a normal database with a column that holds the geometry information.
-The geometry/geography information is sored as a Binary Large Opject (BLOB).
+The geometry/geography information is sored as a Binary Large Object (BLOB).

 ## What is Spatial SQL?
+SQL stands for "structured query language" and it's a language that allows you to ask questions of a database.
 Spatial SQL is regular SQL but with some additional functions that perform spatial analysis.

+If you've ever written an attribute query in ArcGIS or QGIS, you've worked with SQL.
+Example: Hey GIS program, please highlight all the records in my attribute table that have "Yolo" in the "county" column!
+In SQL, we would write ```SELECT * FROM county_shapefile WHERE county = 'Yolo'; ```  It's actually quicker to write that query than to fill out the interface in the GIS.

 ## Why do you want to learn spatial databases and spatial SQL?
 * It's a good way to work with large amounts of data